Metaform/mvd/registration-service/README.md

 In simple scenarios, enrollement could be fast and fully automated.
 However, in advanced scenarios, enrollment policies could require interactions with external systems, and even manual processes.
 Therefore, it is implemented asynchronously.

+There could be different "types" of onboarding, e.g. onboarding a participant or a credential issuer, so the architecture has to support that.

 #### Pre-conditions

 1. A root CA is established and trusted by all participants.
 (Intermediate CAs are out of scope in this simplified discussion)